South Shields: Landmarks

-They are a number of trade related landmarks: this includes the headquarters, warehouse and factory of the fashion company Barbour; the Customs House theatre and arts venue and the historic Mill Dam riverside.
+There are several trade-related landmarks, including the headquarters, warehouse and factory of the fashion company Barbour; the Customs House theatre and arts venue; and the historic Mill Dam riverside.
 The town hosts traditional, continental and farmers' markets and has high street of shops.

 Geographical landmarks include The Leas cliff tops and Haven Point as well as the bays of Littlehaven, Sandhaven and Marsden.

 Notable buildings in and around the town include: